- All the latest info on the new vans going on sale soon

 2019 Toyota Proace City ‘car-derived van’ (CDV)

-Toyota has now officially revealed Proace City as the name of the small van it will launch at the CV Show in 2019, based on the same platform as the Citroen Berlingo, Peugeot Partner and Vauxhall Combo Cargo.
+Toyota has now officially revealed its new Proace City small van at the CV Show in 2019.
+Based on the same platform as the Citroen Berlingo, Peugeot Partner and Vauxhall Combo Cargo, it's neatly styled and packed with technology.

-Expect the same good driving experience and practicality as the others, boosted by a five-year warranty.
+Expect the same good driving experience and practicality as the others, boosted by a five-year warranty and a highly competitive list of standard equipment.

 2019 Iveco Daily